augustine0890/go-go/go-practice/note.md

 - A pointer is specific to what type of address it can store.
 - The `*` operator can be used to assign a pointer the type of the value its address holds.
 - The `*` operator can also be used to dereference a pointer and assign a new value.

+## Select
+- The `select` statement is used to choose from multiple send/receive channel operation.
+- The `select` statement blocks until one of the send/receive operations is ready.
+If multiple operations are ready, one of them is chosen at random.